AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Compatibility updates**

 * Adobe Campaign is now compatible with PostgreSQL 14.
+For more information, refer to this [technote](../../technotes/using/tech-stack-upgrade.md).

 * Following the end of life of Microsoft Internet Explorer 11, the HTML rendering engine for dashboards in the client console is now using Edge Chromium.
 (NEO-20741)

 Refer to the [Campaign Compatibility matrix](../../rn/using/compatibility-matrix.md#RDBMSservers).